2024 Kentucky elections

 A general election was held in the U.S. state of Kentucky on November 5, 2024.
 The primary election for all offices was held on May 21, 2024.
 The last day to register to vote in the primary election was April 22 and the last day to register to vote in the general election was October 7.

 Federal offices

 President and Vice President of the United States

 Kentucky has 8 electoral votes in the Electoral College.
-The candidates certified to appear on the ballot, In order of their appearance, were Republican Party candidate Donald Trump, Democratic Party candidate Kamala Harris, Kentucky Party candidate Jill Stein, independent candidate Robert F. Kennedy Jr., independent candidate Shiva Ayyadurai, and Libertarian Party candidate Chase Oliver.
-Trump previously won the state in both 2016 and 2020.
+Former president Donald Trump won with 64 percent of the vote.
+He had previously won the state in both 2016 and 2020.

 United States House of Representatives

 Kentucky has six congressional districts, electing five Republicans and one Democrat.

 State offices

 Kentucky Senate

 The Kentucky Senate consists of 38 members.
 In 2024, half of the chamber (all odd-numbered districts) was up for election.
 Republicans maintained their majority without gaining or losing any seats.

 Kentucky House of Representatives

 All 100 seats in the Kentucky House of Representatives were up for election in 2024.
 Republicans maintained their majority without gaining or losing any seats.